hcheung01/system_engineering-devops/0x10-https_ssl/README.md

 ---
 ## Description

-This project in the High Level Programming series is about:
+This project in the System engineering & DevOps ― Web stack series is about:
 * What is HTTPS SSL 2 main roles
 * What is the purpose encrypting traffic
 * What SSL termination means